EvanHerman/timeline-express/readme.txt

 == Upgrade Notice ==

-= 1.2.8.7 - September 18th, 2016 =
+= 1.2.9 - i18n focused - October 9th, 2016 =

-- Fixed bug where 'years' were not displaying properly when using `TIMELINE_EXPRESS_YEAR_ICONS`.
-- Introduced a new helper function, `timeline_express_get_announcement_date_timestamp`.
-- Double spaced our `helpers.php` file for easier reading.
-- Re-factored a few helper functions.
+- Updates to the i18n functions and strings.
+- Added full RTL support.
+- Style and layout tweaks to welcome page and add-ons page.
+- Update to latest stable release of CMB2.
+- Rebuilt the welcome and add-ons pages, including styles.
+- Re-added and localized the advertisements, to serve them locally.
+- Re-factor/update spacing and doc blocks in the code, throughout the plugin (.php & .js files).
-- Added a new WPML config file (Now 100% compatible with WPML!).
+- Updated Grunt.js file with new functions.
+- Built in RTL support.
+- Generated an RTL css file for admin/front end.
+- Generated new language files (po/mo).